School Workshops - Portals To The Past

 Our Time Travellers are very much in demand for their depth of knowledge and enthusiasm for their subject.
 They regularly take part in historical re-enactments, and have appeared in many films, historical documentaries and on the BBC’s “Horrible Histories”.

-Why book Portals To The Past for educational workshops into your school?
+Why book Portals To The Past's Stone Age workshop for your school?

 Who are we and where do we come from?
 These timeless questions, and more, are addressed as we explore many of the important developments that helped to make us who we are in this workshop, from the original hunter gathers to early farming communities, ancient technology and coming of the age of metal.